-Before I begin speaking about the differences between a Maine Lobster and a Canadian Lobster, I want to address something I believe most people do not know about Maine and Canadian Lobsters, as well as it being a very common question Maine Lobster Now receives weekly.
-That question is, “Are Maine Lobsters and Canadian Lobsters different?”
-That answer is a big NO. Canadian Lobsters and Maine Lobsters are both “Homarus Americanus”.
-Although they’re the same species, they do have distinct differences which I will clarify below.
+Overwhelmingly the most common question asked in regard to the different types of lobsters is, “Are Maine Lobsters and Canadian Lobsters different?”
+That most direct and honest answer is NO. Canadian Lobsters and Maine Lobsters are both “Homarus Americanus”.
+Although they’re the same species, they do have distinct differences which we will clarify below.

 Maine has warmer waters than Canada which results in Maine Lobsters being a little softer than Canadians.
 With the water being a bit warmer but not too warm, this allows for a better tasting lobster and the meat being more tender.
 With the Maine waters being warmer causing the Lobsters shell to not be as firm as a Canadians, the transit life of a Maine lobster is 24-48 hours after leaving the water.
 Thus Maine Lobster Now specializing in overnight shipments of fresh, flavorful, Maine Lobsters.

 Canadian Lobsters live in colder waters allowing their shells to get much harder than Maine Lobsters.
 With their shells being harder the meat from a Canadian Lobster is less sweet and tender.
 Canadian Lobsters having a harder shell allows for them to survive out of water for 48-72 hours.
-With Canadian Lobsters having a longer life out of the water most areas that do not have easy access to real Maine Lobsters like Maine Lobster Now does, choose to buy and sell Canadians solely for the fact that they can live longer after being caught and distributed.
+With Canadian Lobsters having a longer life out of the water most areas that do not have easy access to real Maine Lobsters like Maine Lobster Now does.
+These areas often choose to buy and sell Canadian Lobster solely for the fact that they can live longer after being caught and distributed.
 Most lobsters people commonly see at your local grocery store are Canadian Lobsters for that reason.
-With the Canadian Lobsters commonly sold in your local market/grocery store, this calls for a very high demand of lobsters, which means a large portion of the lobsters that are distributed around the world come from a lobster pound.
+With the Canadian Lobsters commonly sold in your local market/grocery store, this calls for a very high demand of lobsters, which means a large portion of the lobsters that are distributed around the world come from lobster pounds.
 Pounded Lobsters are not nearly as healthy and carry antibiotics to keep them alive and “healthy”.
 Ultimately, with all the mentioned differences, Canadian Lobsters are still the same species and the meat of these lobsters can still be juicy and tender if handled correctly.
 Maine Lobster Now chooses to stick with our local, WILD CAUGHT, Maine Lobsters for almost all our products because that is where our preference lies, but we still just love Lobster.
 Therefore, we have taken the time to find trustworthy vendors of beautiful Canadian Jumbo Lobsters.
 These are lobsters that can not be caught in Maine due to the fact they are above the legal size, but we are able to ship these lobsters nationwide live and in the form of tails frozen.

 Canadian Lobstermen do not go out on their boats during the summer months due to the water temperate changing and this being the downtime for their season.
-Canadian fishermen & distributors “tube” lobsters and store them to keep them alive.
-Doing this is not good.
-When lobsters are “tubed” this means they’re stored in a tube, not growing which means the meat inside the lobster decreases the longer it is tubed, basically dwindling away to nothing.
-For example, you could be ordering a 1.5lb Live Lobster that on average gives you just under a pound of meat from a healthy Maine Lobster but a 1.5lb Canadian Tubed Lobster will give you much less than 1lb of meat and it wont taste nearly as good and cost you relatively the same price as a delicious Maine Lobster.
-Lastly, Canadian Lobsters are shipped WITH bait where Maine Lobsters DO NOT ship with bait.
-Shipping lobsters with bait leaves a horridly, unpleasant fishy smell to the lobsters before being cooked and sometimes even after.
+Canadian fishermen & distributors often “tube” lobsters and store them to keep them alive, which is not good.
+When lobsters are “tubed” this means they are stored in a literal tube, not able to grow and the meat inside the lobster decreases the longer it is tubed, basically dwindling away to nothing.
+For example, you could be ordering a 1.5lb Live Lobster that on average gives approximately half a pound of meat from a healthy Maine Lobster, but a 1.5lb Canadian Tubed Lobster will give you much less than a half pound of meat with a slight price difference and not nearly the tender and juicy meat of its Maine counterpart.
+Lastly, Canadian Lobsters are often shipped with bait whereas Maine Lobsters are never.
+Shipping lobsters with bait often leaves an unpleasant fishy smell to the lobsters before being cooked and sometimes even after.
 We do not use lobsters that have ever been tubed or transported long distances with bait.

 Comparing Maine to Canadian Lobsters